MaheshJethalia/ICR_Analysis/README.md

 In the Data/Others/ folder, please gunzip the me_net_full.Rdata.gz file.

 In the Data/PRECOG/ folder, please put the es_list1.rds and es_list2.rds files for performing the validation on PRECOG repository.

+Run the misc_figures.R in scripts/ folder for validation results on the PRECOG repository.